 The slightly longer version

-My previous work at Diamond made use of deep learning, particularly convolutional neural networks, to create tools that help scientists who work at Diamond as well as those who visit as facility users.
+I have also worked as a Data Analysis Scientist in Machine Vision, working as part of the Data Analysis group at Diamond Light Source, South Oxfordshire, UK.
+My work there made use of deep learning, particularly convolutional neural networks, to create tools that help scientists who work at Diamond as well as those who visit as facility users.
 One of the main areas is segmentation of 3-dimensional image data such as that produced by X-ray computed tomography (XCT), electron cryo-tomography (cryoET) or serial block-face scanning electron microscopy (SBF-SEM).
 In addition, I have created deep learning tools that aid scientists who are performing experiments where they aim to grow protein crystals.
 For example, detecting the location of these crystals is the first step in collecting in-situ data on a fully automated macromolecular crystallography (MX) beamline at Diamond, known as VMXi.

 Education